Handssoap/Fitness-App/doc/sprint0/PB.md

 ## User Story 13:

+**As a data enthusiast**, I want to incorporate the information from my wearables in the app.

 - **Critera of Satisfaction**:
+  - View the calories, heart rate, steps recorded from a watch or heart rate monitor throughout the day

 ## User Story 14:

+**As a yogi that incorporates weight lifting in their routine**, I want to create workouts with yoga poses or add a new pose that wasn't available in the app before.

 - **Critera of Satisfaction**:
+  - Can select yoga poses from the database and add it to a routine
+  - Can add a custom pose with the its name and a photo or gif of such pose

 ## User Story 15:

+**As a person who dabbles in multiple kinds of sports or outdoor activities**, I want to use one app to track all my activities.

 - **Critera of Satisfaction**:
+  - Record an activities along with various statistics about it like distance and elevation for hiking or pace and cadence for running, etc.

 ## User Story 16:

+**As a person who juggles multiple jobs**, I want to see an overview of my previous or any future activities.

 - **Critera of Satisfaction**:
+  - Show activities together in a weekly or monthly view
+  - Schedule new activities within the weekly or monthly view
+  - Able to delete or reschedule future activities
+  - Able to attach a routine with an activity

 ## User Story 17: